 Smart Check displays alerts from LTSR Compliance Checks as Warnings.
 If any Delivery Controllers are out of compliance, Smart Check displays an alert for each affected Controller.
 If any VDAs are out of compliance, Smart Check displays a single alert for the Machine Catalog to which they belong.

 If you use custom scripts and tools to perform health checks, you can deploy those tools with Smart Tools and view the results in Smart Check.
+You can also target the check so it runs only on the machines you specify.
 To do this, see Create custom checks and alerts for Smart Check.

 You can also use custom checks that have been developed and published by other Smart Tools users, as well as by Citrix and Citrix Partners.
 Custom checks are stored in the Blueprint Catalog in the following sections: